strukturedkaos/donpottinger/source/blog/2014-11-17-bye-bye-heroku-hello-dokku.html.markdown

 Also, the app uses [Sidekiq](https://github.com/mperham/sidekiq) for processing background jobs.

 The time had come to say good-bye to Heroku.
-We weren't actively developing new features or pursuing new customers, so minizing costs became a priority.
+We weren't actively developing new features or pursuing new customers, so minimizing costs became a priority.

 Moving to a cheaper cloud hosting service made sense, and I thought it would be a great opportunity to give [DigitalOcean](https://www.digitalocean.com/) a try.
 They offer plans that are extremely affordable at $5 / mo, and it's super easy to set up.

 Now all I needed was a was an easy way to deploy the app.
-[Dokku](https://github.com/progrium/dokku).
-Dokku's describes itself as a "Docker powered mini-Heroku in around 100 lines of Bash".
-It delivers for the most part.
-It is still rough around the edges in some areas.
-I felt the pain of these edges when I ran into a few issues.
+Enter [Dokku](https://github.com/progrium/dokku).
+I wanted a Heroku-like experience.
+Dokku's describes itself as a "Docker powered mini-Heroku in around 100 lines of Bash", and for the most part, it delivers.
+It is still rough around the edges in some areas, and I definitely felt the pain of those edges.

-Below is a walkthrough how I made the switch, I've included the errors/issues that I ran to and solutions in case you run into similar issues.
+Below is a walkthrough how I made the switch.
+I've included the errors/issues that I ran into and solutions in case you run into similar issues.

 ### Register Domain and Set Nameservers